user5012/BitClient/README.md

 ### Prerequisites

 1. **Visual Studio 2022** (or a similar version supporting C++ projects).
-2. Basic understanding of Bitcoin and blockchain concepts.
+2. Basic understanding of Bit torrent protocol and other concepts.

 ### Clone the Repository